bookworm/rcoredata_demo_blog/README.md

-This is a demo app for [RCoreData](https://github.com/bookworm/rcoredata)
+This is a demo app for [RCoreData](https://github.com/bookworm/rcoredata).
+Provides a list of Posts and CRUD; and that is all.
+Very basic.